 In this article, you will find all the information on the birth of the traditional Christmas Novena and the nine prayers to prepare spiritually for the coming of the Child Jesus.

 In a CSA of Vincentian missionaries, the first Novena of the Holy Christmas was performed in 1720 in the Church of the Immacolata in Turin.
-Among these was Father Carlo Antonio Vacchetta, the first author of the Christmas Novena, together with Blessed Sebastiano Valfré.
+Father Carlo Antonio Vacchetta, the first author of the Christmas Novena, and Blessed Sebastiano Valfré.
 According to tradition, Vacchetta wrote both the lyrics and the music.
 From the eighteenth century, the Novena, for its charm and simplicity.
 Initially spread throughout Piedmont, then to the rest of the world.
 But what is its meaning?

 Meaning of Novena